^

 Sarcoidosis and glaucoma

-Sarcoidosis is a systemic disease characterized by the formation of noncaseating, granulomatous inflammatory infiltrates in the lungs, skin, liver, spleen, central nervous system and eyes.
+Sarcoidosis is a systemic disease characterized by the formation of noncaseating, granulomatous inflammatory infiltrates in the lungs, skin, liver, spleen, central nervous system, and eyes.

-Lens associated with uveitis and glaucoma
+Lens-related uveitis and glaucoma

 Juvenile rheumatoid arthritis and glaucoma